How to avoid impulse spending during Black Friday and Cyber Monday sales

 That type of equation is known as ‘opportunity cost’ – the cost of one item is the lost opportunity to do or consume something else.

-Impulse spending is one of the main underlying money habits that creates financial stress – which we know from research creates feelings of shame, guilt, confusion, anxiety, fear – and relationship issues.
+Impulse spending is one of the main underlying money habits that create financial stress – which we know from research creates feelings of shame, guilt, confusion, anxiety, fear – and relationship issues.

 If we cannot deal with these feelings and an emerging issue in our finances, some people turn to dysfunctional strategies like using short-term loans or even gambling to try and solve their problems.
 Or they may begin to drink more alcohol or return to smoking cigarettes to cope.